 Part 1 applies the tags through that decided time frame and will add or remove tags based on the contact’s behaviors.
 You can learn more about these automations and even import them into your account here for Part 1 and here for Part 2.

 If you prefer, you can create additional status tags, however, the recipes should have the relevant tags strategically named.

 Creating tags based on the type of customers that you have is a good way to track purchases, purchase types, or create leveling based on your business.
 If you have someone who has purchased from you 5+ times, you may want to identify that person as a VIP.
 If you have a contact that has booked 3 or more services with you, you may want to tag that person as a high-value customer.
 You should use similar naming systems to your tags above to keep organized.

 - Customer Type: VIP

 Depending on your business type, you might need to tweak this approach.
 But remember, using tags to track contact behaviors is key to sending the perfect message to the right person at the right time.

 Action-related tags are linked to status-related tags in the sense that they signify behavior that alters a contact’s status.
 Such tags could be “Visited checkout page” or “Downloaded white paper” or “Attended webinar.”

 Remember, your business needs may require tags that fall outside the above categories.
-But, as a rule of thumb, keep those categories in mind.
+But, keeping these categories in mind can help you get started with your systems and collect contact data right away.
 Your tags relate to one of those scenarios more often than not.

-Tags are a versatile feature in ActiveCampaign.
+Contact tags are a remarkably versatile feature in ActiveCampaign.
 You can use them to start contacts’ journeys in automations, hide and show relevant content, and display essential information about contacts in an easy-to-digest fashion.

 Do you use tags differently or do you employ another naming convention?
 Let us know in the comments!